Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |2nd|1 Action|15ft Sphere|V,S,M|1 Minute (C)|Enchantment|Wisdom|

 Holy energy emerges from you in a 15ft sphere.
 All enemies in range must make a wisdom saving throw.
 On a failed save they gain disadvantage if they attack any creature other than you for the duration.
-A creature can make a wisdom saving throw at the end of their turn to get rid of the condition.
 At the start of your turns, you gain 10 temporary hit points.

 **At Higher Levels.** When this spell is cast with a spell slot of 3rd level or higher.
 You gain 5 additional temporary hit points for each level above 2nd.